biopython/biopython.github.io/wiki/BioSQL.md

 `AF191663.1 Opuntia bradtiana rpl16 gene; chloroplast gene for...`
 `Sequence length 899, 3 features, from: chloroplast Opuntia bradtianaa`

-Now, instead of printing things on screen, let's add these three records to a new (empty) *orchid* database:
+instea Now, instead of printing things on screen, let's add these three records to a new (empty) *orchid* database:

 ``` python
 from BioSQL import BioSeqDatabase